Travel guide from the daily life. Inabe - Journey into life.

 Address

-2517 Oizumi, Inabe City, Inabe Town (next to Oizumi Station on Sanuki Railway Hokusei Line)
+2517 Oizumi, Inabe-cho, Inabe (next to Oizumi Station on Sangi Railway Hokusei Line)

 TEL